androxim/closedloop/README.md

  - National Instruments DAQ-card 6229/6343
  - neuroConn DC-STIMULATOR PLUS

-are requiered, for an overview of the system and its configuration see file systemconfig.pdf
+are required, for an overview of the system and its configuration see file systemconfig.pdf

 ==== software dependencies ====